aboutluca/wp-jedi-options/README.md

 wp-jedi-options
 ===============

 wpJediOptions is a **php class for wordpress** that permit to create an options page with multiple type of input by passing an array.
+The library require Wordpress 3.5 or later.
 The inputs types are pre built using wordpress's api.
 They are:
 * Richtext editor
 * Simple Text
 * Select input